South Korea, Japan say listing North Korea as terror sponsor will pressure Pyongyang to denuclearise

 Australian Prime Minister Malcolm Turnbull also backed Trump’s decision, saying the move was in line with international efforts to bring the rogue state to its senses.

-"Kim Jong Un runs a global criminal operation from North Korea pedalling arms, pedalling drugs, engaged in cyber-crime and of course threatening the stability of region with his nuclear weapons," Turnbull told reporters in Sydney on Tuesday.
+"Kim Jong Un runs a global criminal operation from North Korea peddling arms, peddling drugs, engaged in cyber-crime and of course threatening the stability of region with his nuclear weapons," Turnbull told reporters in Sydney on Tuesday.

 "So we strongly welcome that decision and it mirrors the determination of the international community on bringing North Korea back to its senses."